 - Use a mesh laundry bags when washing your silk bedding

-Wash silk in cold water.
+Washing silk in cold water is ideal.
 Temperatures above 80 degrees Fahrenheit (29 Celsius) can damage silk significantly.
 It is best to wash all silk products in cold water.
 Don't use bleach, which will harm the fabric and cause it to yellow, or fabric softener which can leave residue on the fabric.
 The natural thread fibers of silk and our specialized charmeuse weaving technique create the softest silk available.
 Fabric softener is unnecessary and will leave an unpleasant residue on the fabric.

-- Wash sheets and pillowcases in cold water
+- Wash the silk sheets andsilk pillowcases in cold water

 - No bleach or fabric softener